Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 How do I ask for a new therapist?

 Making progress in therapy is often dependent on the strength of the therapeutic alliance between you and your practitioner.
-If you feel you have not found the right therapist, it’s okay to be open and honest about it.
-You might say something like, “I think I might benefit from a different approach or perspective.”
+If you feel you have not found the right therapist, it’s OK to be open and honest about it.
+You might say something like, “I think I might benefit from different methods or another perspective.”
 Many therapists understand and support the decision.
-If you are not comfortable addressing the matter with your current therapist, you may try reaching out to administrators or customer service agents at the clinic or platform you’re receiving therapy through.
+If you are not comfortable addressing the matter with your current therapist, you may try reaching out to administrators or customer service agents at the clinic or platform through which you’re receiving therapy.
 They can often help you find a new therapist who better suits your needs and supports your mental well-being.

 Can too much therapy hurt personal growth?